-With Hurricane Sandy striking so much of the East Coast, we have recently had an influx of readers ask us about preparing for a Natural Disaster.
+We often have readers ask us about preparing for a Natural Disaster and what the most critical steps would be.
 We have talked a lot about this over the years on our blog.
 Earlier this week we shared 50 Last Minute Ways to Prepare for an Emergency.
 Last week we posted a Disaster Kit refresher for you to share with your family and friends that will be helpful whether you shelter-in-place or have to evacuate.
 Today we wanted to do a little refresher on Emergency Binders which are a critical component of Disaster Kits.

 What is an Emergency Binder?

 In our Emergency Prep, section we talk about how each family should have a plan, food, supplies, and have their Emergency Binder put together.
 Whether it’s a natural disaster or a death in the family, every household needs a plan in order to survive, cope, and recover.
 By creating an Emergency Binder, you and your loved ones will be better equipped to endure unexpected adversity and enjoy peace of mind.
 It’s a great feeling to be prepared!

 You can make your own Emergency Binder, or purchase a pre-made binder to keep all your important documents in place.

 You can purchase your own binder, dividers and sheet protectors and compile your own Emergency Binder.
 This makes it easier to pull things in and out when you need to access them.
 You’ll want to include your binder in your list of important things to GRAB should you need to evacuate.